Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 \section{Preliminaries on surfaces in 4-manifolds}

-Statements will hold in smooth and locally flat topological categories, and smoothing of corners will be assumed without mention during cut-and-paste operations on surfaces.
+We work in the smooth category throughout.
+Smoothing of corners will be assumed without mention during cut-and-paste operations on surfaces.
 Orientations will usually be assumed and suppressed, as will choices of basepoints and whiskers.